codesport/php-rest-api/README.md

 2. Corrected [calculation of the median](src/class-statistics.php#L195) in  [`class-statistics.php`](src/class-statistics.php#L195)

+3. Moved core PHP files to `src/` and deleted the `inc/` folder

-3. ***Best Practice:*** Made [computed properties private](src/class-statistics.php#L44) for encapsulation purposes.
+4. ***Best Practice:*** Made [computed properties private](src/class-statistics.php#L44) for encapsulation purposes.
 Accessing of computed properties are now only allowed via setter and getter methods.
 To illustrate:

 ```php